tiffanylian/typemaster-landing-page/content/about.en.md

 # About Us

-Made with ❤️ by ScribbleScan Team(https://github.com/tiffanylian/hugo-mock-landing-page).
+Made with ❤️ by TypeMaster Team(https://github.com/jameshu88/cis-3500-team13).